juicedata/juicefs/docs/en/reference/command_reference.md

 delete extraneous objects from destination (default: false)

 `--exclude PATTERN`<br />
-exclude keys containing PATTERN (POSIX regular expressions)
+exclude files containing PATTERN

 `--include PATTERN`<br />
 need to be used with `--exclude PATTERN`.
-Don't exclude files matching PATTERN (POSIX regular expressions)
+Don't exclude files matching PATTERN

 :::tip
 The order in which `--exclude` and `--include` are set will affect the result.
-Each object will be matched according to the order in which the two parameters appear.
-Once the pattern of a parameter is matched, the behavior of the object is the type of the parameter, and the matching of the parameters that appear later will not be attempted.
-If the object is not matched by any of the parameters, the default behavior of the object is include
+Each object will be matched in the order in which the two parameters appear.
+Once the PATTERN of a parameter is matched, the behavior of the object is the type of the parameter, and the matching of the parameters that appear later will not be attempted.
+If the object is not matched by any of the parameters, the default behavior of the object is include . `--include` and `--exclude` parameters are designed with reference to `rsync`, but currently we do not support the two matching rules of `**` and `***` in `rsync`.
 :::

 `--manager value`<br />